Syncfusion AI Assistant

 This article provides a step-by-step guide to setting up a Vite project using JavaScript and integrating the Syncfusion® Vue Chart component with either the Composition API or the Options API.

 The Composition API groups related logic into reusable functions and is recommended for larger, composition-friendly code bases.
 The Options API uses data, methods, and life cycle options and may be preferable for smaller components or teams familiar with Vue 2 patterns.
-Choose the API that matches the project’s style and maintainability goals.
+Choose the API that best fits your project’s structure and long-term maintainability.

 Prerequisites